pam-/pam-.github.io/_posts/2018-12-09-brownies-series-01.md

 #### Steps

 <ol>
-	<ul> Preheat oven to 350˚F. </ul>
+	<li> Preheat oven to 350˚F. </li>
-	<ul> In a small pan, melt ghee and coconut oil on medium heat for 10 minutes. </ul>
+	<li> In a small pan, melt ghee and coconut oil on medium heat for 10 minutes. </li>
-	<ul> While the oils are melting and conversing, put all the chocolate in a heat resistant glass bowl or measuring cup.
-Reserve. </ul>
+	<li> While the oils are melting and conversing, put all the chocolate in a heat resistant glass bowl or measuring cup.
+Reserve. </li>
-	<ul> Grease a 9x13 pan, and line with parchment paper. </ul>
+	<li> Grease a 9x13 pan, and line with parchment paper. </li>
-	<ul> Take the oils off the heat and pour on the chocolate.
-Let sit 2 minutes, then mix until all the chocolate is melted. </ul>
+	<li> Take the oils off the heat and pour on the chocolate.
+Let sit 2 minutes, then mix until all the chocolate is melted. </li>
-	<ul> Add the condensed milk to the hot chocolate.
+	<li> Add the condensed milk to the hot chocolate.
 Mix until melted.
-Reserve. </ul>
+Reserve. </li>
-	<ul> In a large bowl, add the salt, sugar, vanilla extract, and eggs.
-Beat with the electric mixer (or your ultra strong arm) until the texture gros in thickness and fluffiness.
-It will look like a batter with lots of bubbles. </ul>
+	<li> In a large bowl, add the salt, sugar, vanilla extract, and eggs.
+Beat with the electric mixer (or your ultra strong arm) until the texture grows in thickness and fluffiness.
+It will look like a batter with lots of bubbles. </li>
-	<ul> With the mixer still beating, add the, now cooler, chocolate to the fluffy batter and mix until the chocolate is fully incorporated.</ul>
+	<li> With the mixer still beating, add the, now cooler, chocolate to the fluffy batter and mix until the chocolate is fully incorporated.</li>
-	<ul> Sift the flour in the batter, and with a spatula, lightly mix it in to avoid loosing the air bubbles from the beaten eggs. </ul>
+	<li> Sift the flour in the batter, and with a spatula, lightly mix it in to avoid loosing the air bubbles from the beaten eggs. </li>
-	<ul> Add the ginger.
-Mix it up. </ul>
+	<li> Add the ginger.
+Mix it up. </li>
-	<ul> Pour half of the batter in the baking pan</ul>
+	<li> Pour half of the batter in the baking pan</li>
-	<ul> Using a teaspoon, scoop in some peanut butter throughout the pan, making sure to evenly separate each scoop.</ul>
+	<li> Using a teaspoon, scoop in some peanut butter throughout the pan, making sure to evenly separate each scoop.</li>
-	<ul> Sprinkle some brown sugar. </ul>
+	<li> Sprinkle some brown sugar. </li>
-	<ul> Pour in the rest of the batter.
-Even it out with a spatula. </ul>
+	<li> Pour in the rest of the batter.
+Even it out with a spatula. </li>
-	<ul> Put the pan in the oven and let bake for 20 minutes. </ul>
+	<li> Put the pan in the oven and let bake for 20 minutes. </li>
-	<ul> After 20 minutes, take it out, shake the pan a little bit, drop it on the counter a few times to deflate the mix a bit.
-Sprinkle some coarse sea salt on top.</ul>
+	<li> After 20 minutes, take it out, shake the pan a little bit, drop it on the counter a few times to deflate the mix a bit.
+Sprinkle some coarse sea salt on top.</li>
-	<ul> Put the pan back in the oven for 20 more minutes or until a toothpick comes out clean when you stick it in there. </ul>
+	<li> Put the pan back in the oven for 20 more minutes or until a toothpick comes out clean when you stick it in there. </li>
-	<ul> Once out of the oven, let the pan cool down on a cooling rack. </ul>
+	<li> Once out of the oven, let the pan cool down on a cooling rack. </li>
-	<ul> When cool, take the brownies out of the pan, lifting it with the parchment paper. </ul>
+	<li> When cool, take the brownies out of the pan, lifting it with the parchment paper. </li>
-	<ul> Cut them up and serve warm (or cover overnight and eat the next day for breakfast). </ul>
+	<li> Cut them up and serve warm (or cover overnight and eat the next day for breakfast). </li>

 </ol>